kennyldc/crispy-computing-machine/model/README.md

 ## ML Metrics

 With the logistic regression we obtained a score of .75.
 This is the probability for the user to obtain a predicted probability score of a given event using a logistic regression model.
-Random Forest gave us an accuracy of .98.
+Random forest gave us an accuracy of .98.
 This is not surprising.
-Random forests has been observed to overfit certain datasets with noisy classification tasks.
-The Deep Neural Network performed well and we feel we can still improve on the optimal configuration.
+Random forest has been observed to overfit certain datasets with noisy classification tasks.
+The deep neural network performed well and we feel we can still improve on the optimal configuration.

 ## Algorithm